-Note: The 8-bit value of 255 is special.
+Note: The parameter value of 255 is special.
 This value represents the fastest possible transition that forces an actual switch between movie players on the layer.
-This is important if using the Object Dissolve transition.
+This is important if using one of the Object Dissolve transitions.
 A time of 0.00 (parameter value of 0) causes the layer to ignore the selected transition type and just snap between outgoing and incoming media - effectively there is no transition.
+Therefore, to get a very fast transition - as close to a snap as possible - but including the actual transition type, use a parameter value of 255.